Risperidone, 1 mg/ml 30 ml

 rarely – jaundice.

-infrequent – amenorrhea, sexual dysfunction, erectile dysfunction, ejaculation disorders, galactorrhea, gynecomastia, menstrual disorders, vaginal discharge;
+uncommon – amenorrhea, sexual dysfunction, erectile dysfunction, ejaculation disorder, galactorrhea, gynecomastia, menstrual disorder, vaginal discharge;

 Pregnancy, postpartum and neonatal periods: